invoiceninja/invoiceninja.github.io/source/docs/products.md

 ### Documents

-The *Documents* pane provides the ability to upload documents and view documents you have linked to the product.
-These uploaded files are *only* accessible through the admin portal.
-A useful way to employ the document uploads feature, is by posting product signage, or documents with thorough product descriptions or technical details.
+The Documents pane allows you to upload and view documents that are linked to the product.
+These files are only accessible through the admin portal (or client portal if client documents are enabled).
+This feature is useful for uploading product signage, detailed product descriptions, or technical documents.

 **Note** that uploaded documents are saved in the "public/storage" directory in a folder structure using hashed folder names to match the product entry, so backup this directory along with your database to preserve your attached documents.